kyma-project/registry-cache/docs/user/README.md

 | `spec.http.tls`                | Indicates whether TLS is enabled for the HTTP server of the registry cache.                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |   | N/A           | No       |

 ## Validation of provided Registry Cache configuration

 After applying the `RegistryCacheConfig` resource to your Kyma Runtime cluster, the registry cache webhook validates the configuration before it affects cluster configuration.
+If the configura the `RegistryCacheConfig` resource to your Kyma Runtime cluster, the registry cache webhook validates the configuration before it affects cluster configuration.
 If the configuration is valid, the resource status will be updated to `Ready` and the caching layer will be configured accordingly.
 If there are any issues with the configuration, the status will be updated to `Error`, and an error message will be provided in the status conditions.

+Example: invalid upstream URL

+Example:

 You can validate if the configuration was applied successfully by checking the status of the resource.